cyBerta/spec/nettests/ts-026-riseupvpn.md

 When OpenVPN is installed, we can verify if a connection to these gateways is possible.
 If they can't be reached or we don't get the expected results we can presume them to be blocked.
 However, without OpenVPN installed, we don't run this test.
 We test by using the client certificate fetched in the API check.

 If any one of the OpenVPN gateways are blocked then we presume them to blocked and write in the report: FIXME: DO WE WRITE WHICH GATEWAYS ARE BLOCKED?
 HOW?
+-> maybe we add a string array 'blocked_ips' to the json

 ```json
 {